Man falls from hot air balloon in Connecticut

 GUILFORD, Conn.
 (WTNH) — A 69-year-old man was taken to a hospital after falling from a hot air balloon during a Connecticut festival over the weekend.

-The Guilford Fire Department says the incident happened around 9:45 p.m.
-Sunday night at the Guilford Fairgrounds where the Balloon Glow and Laser Show was being held.
+The incident happened at about 9:45 p.m.
+Sunday at the Guilford Fairgrounds where the Balloon Glow and Laser Show was being held, the Guilford Fire Department said

-According to authorities, the man, a volunteer, was helping passengers on and off the aircraft when the balloon began to rise.

 Hot Air Ballon Management, the company behind the show, issued the following statement to WTNH regarding the incident: